-This temple is the heart of the Roman centre of Brixia, one of the most important Roman cities in the north because it was located along the Gallic Way.
+This temple is the heart of the Roman center of Brixia, one of the most important Roman cities in the north because it was located along the Gallic Way.

 The Capitolium is dedicated to the three main Roman gods: Jupiter, Juno and Minerva.
 Today you can admire the remains of the temple with three cells, a series of Corinthian columns and inside the wonderful polychrome marble floors with geometric decorations of the first century AD.